 This story might sound far-fetched, but it is a regular issue in cargo movement and logistics.
 Several things will determine the timeliness of your cargo arrival, such as the agent you have appointed, your agent partners, the cargo carriers, agent liquidity, etc.

 But the crux of the matter is that the complexities of sending and receiving cargo are such that no person should be unable to send or receive cargo anywhere in the world.

-Therefore, the most important issue to consider when you are planning a shipment is the agent that you are engaging in.
+Therefore, the most important issue to consider when you are planning a shipment is the agent that you are engaging with.
 The points to consider when engaging an agent may be;

 - Should be trustworthy, honest, and professional.